 - The Schoology Learning Management System (LMS) was rolled out at full scale at National campus in September 2018 and is in full use at the Career & Technical Education Center (CTEC) and National Campus, with training conducted at Yap Campus in January 2019.
-Training for Kosrae Campus was during summer 2019 and training for Chuuk Campus was during early August 2019.
-At the National Campus in fall 2018, 95.14% of the students enrolled used Schoology. - Financial Aid Enhancement to SIS: The college has completed an enhancement to the Financial Aid Module in its SIS to improve efficiency in financial aid processing services and functions.
-These new functions in the Financial Aid Module include: - Student Progress which provides a summary of the student's progress throughout his or her academic history, including information relating to lifetime eligibility usage of Pell - Progress Override which allows FAO to make changes to a student's financial aid standing.
-Specifically, these changes can be made in cases when a student who is on
+Training for Kosrae was summer 2019 and Chuuk Campus training occurred early August 2019.
+At the National Campus in fall 2018, 95.14% of the students enrolled used Schoology. - Financial Aid Enhancement to SIS: The college has completed an enhancement to the Financial Aid Module in its SIS to improve efficiency in financial aid processing services and functions/ These new functions in the Financial Aid Module include: - Student Progress which provides a summary of the student's progress throughout his or her academic history, including information relating to lifetime eligibility usage of Pell grant.

-No. Actionable Improvement Plan Responsibility Timeline financial aid suspension appeals the suspension and the appeal is approved.

-- Letters which allow FAO to customize or modify form letters including (a) financial aid warning letters for students who fail to meet any of the three federal requirements such as cumulative grade point average of 2.00 on a 4.00 scale, the 150%, or the 67% at the end of one term; and (b) financial aid suspension letters for students who fail to meet one of the three federal requirements for two consecutive terms. - Reports which FAO can generate either in portable document format (PDF) or in comma-separated values (CSV) file.
-Reports include: (a) summary of each student's Satisfactory Academic Progress (SAP) by academic term and campus; (b) award summary which provides individual student tuition, fees and Pell awards by academic term and campus; (c) warning letters; and (d) suspension letters. - 5.
+- Responsibility | Timeline - Progress Override which allows FAO to make changes to a student's financial aid standing. . .
+Specifically, this can be in cases where a student who is on financial aid suspension appeals to the suspension and the appeal is approved. - Letters which allow FAO to customize or modify form letters: (a) financial aid warning letters for students who fail to meet any of the three federal requirements, such as cumulative grade point average of 2.00 on a 4.00 scale, the 150%, and the 67% at the end of one term; and (b) financial aid suspension letter for students who fail to meet one of the three federal requirements for two consecutive terms. - O Reports which allow FAO to generate reports either in portable document format (PDF) or in comma-separated values (CSV) file. . .
+Reports include: (a) summary of all students' Satisfactory Academic Progress (SAP) by academic term and campus; (b) award summary which provides individual student tuition, fees and Pell awards by academic term and campus; (c) warning letters; and (d) suspension letters.. - 5.
 (I.B.7).
 The college will establish and publish a detailed timeline for future reviews of college policies and procedures to ensure on-going adherence to the established five-year cycle.